 The COVID-19 consultation rate in OOH centres during 2020 started increasing from week 17.
 It peaked in week 18 at 14.4 per 100,000 before declining.
 A similar trend was seen in terms of proportion of calls related to COVID-19, though this proportion has so far remained small.
 This trend coincides with the introduction of GP COVID-19 codes and the change from using established respiratory codes, such as ARI, to COVID-19.

-COVID-19 consultation rates have been decreasing gradually in recent weeks.
-The proportion of calls related to COVID-19 has been decreasing and remains below 2%.
+COVID-19 consultation rates have decreased compared to the previous week.
+The proportion of calls related to COVID-19 has also decreased compared to the previous week but remains below 2%.

 Source: Apollo, Wellbeing Software

 Sentinel testing